PurpleKingdomGames/indigo-website/indigodocs/quickstart/hello-indigo.md

 ## Time matters

-Before we move on, if you're new to game dev, it's worth noting the importance of that last bit.
+Before we move on, if you're new to game development, it's worth noting the importance of that last bit.
 All movement in your real game should be based on time, one way or another.

 Consider how we might move something along the x-axis: